-(And FYI, while this activity shows characters from our middle school game, Hall of Heroes, it can certainly be used with upper-elementary students, too!)
+Taking a moment to think before you speak is an important skill to master, and in this activity, your students will consider whether their statements will be helpful, hurtful, not helpful, or kind.
+And FYI, while this activity shows characters from our middle school game, Hall of Heroes, it can certainly be used with upper-elementary students, too!

 Superheroes in training need to be role models, so it’s important for them to understand their impact on others, including the impact of their words.

-One of the trickiest nuances of thinking before you speak is knowing whether a statement is helpful.
+One of the trickiest nuances of learning to think before you speak is knowing whether a statement is helpful.
 Even adults have trouble recognizing that just because something is kind or neutral, doesn’t mean it’s the right thing to say.

 Have you seen that commercial where a bank robbery is underway, and the patrons look at the security guard and say “Do something!”